Jessecar96/SteamDesktopAuthenticator/README.md

 ## Features:
 - Generate login codes and confirm trades on multiple Steam accounts with ease.
 - Enable Steam's mobile auth on new accounts.
-- Encryption of sensitive accoutn details.
+- Encryption of sensitive account details.

 ## Coming soon:
 - Notifications when you have a trade waiting to be confirmed.